miarecki/miarecki/README.md

 - 🗺️: From 🇵🇱
 - 🔭 I’m currently working on ... my Math degree
 - 🌱 I’m currently learning ...
-Python and R programming
+SQL, Python and R